DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 Loose Decorator Example
 -----------------------

-In this example there are five routes, views, and sidebar entries.
+In this example, there are five routes, views, and sidebar entries.
 To demonstrate how our package works, we intentionally mess up the **Sample 2** permissions at first, then show how to correct it.
 The views are as follows: